Yashraj3329/Yashraj3329/README.md

-# Hey there!
+# Hello there!
 I'm Yashraj

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; A sudent in DPS R.K.Puram.
-- 🌱 &nbsp; Learning more about Web Development.
+- 🌱 &nbsp; Learning more about Web Development. (on break rn lmao)
 - 🤔 &nbsp; Exploring new technologies and learning new things everyday.

 <h3> 🛠 &nbsp;Tech Stack</h3>